modcomlearning/BackendAPI/README.md

 ![Alt text](image-5.png)

-## Step 2: API Creation Development using Flask_restful.
+## Step 2: API Creation Development using Flask
 What is an API?

 API stands for Application Programming Interface.
 It is a set of rules and protocols that allows different software applications to communicate with each other.
 APIs define the methods and data formats that applications can use to request and exchange information.